PennyLaneAI/pennylane/doc/introduction/unsupported_gradients.rst

-PennyLane implements the adjoint differentiation method from `2009.02823 <https://arxiv.org/pdf/2009.02823.pdf>`__, which only discusses the gradient of expectation of observables.
-The implementation is specific to the paper, hence the best performance will occur when only using expectation values of observables.
+PennyLane implements the adjoint differentiation method from `2009.02823 <https://arxiv.org/pdf/2009.02823.pdf>`__, which only discusses the gradient of expectation values of observables.

 In particular, the following code works as expected: